wandnz/streamevmon/CONTRIBUTING.md

 #### InfluxSchema

+`nz.net.wand.streamevmon.connectors.influx.InfluxSchema` contains definitions
-`nz.net.wand.streamevmon.connectors.InfluxSchema` contains the `InfluxReader` classes used to parse the results of queries for historical data.
-Currently, the results are given as `org.typelevel.jawn.ast.JValue` subclasses, which must be converted to plain Scala types manually.
+for the `InfluxReader` classes used to parse the results of queries for historical data.
+The results are given as `org.typelevel.jawn.ast.JValue` subclasses, which must be converted to plain Scala types manually.

 * The structure of an InfluxReader definition should be self-evident from the existing parsers.
-There has, at time of writing, been no evidence of a requirement to implement `readUnsafe`, so we leave it unimplemented.
+There has been no evidence of a requirement to implement `readUnsafe`, so we leave it unimplemented.
-* It is recommended to make use of the `js.get(cols.indexOf("name"))` pattern, for readability and maintainability, especially if you later decide to reorder the fields of your measurement.
+* It is recommended to make use of the `js.get(cols.indexOf("name"))` pattern, as well as `nullToOption`.
+This is for readability and maintainability, especially if you later decide to reorder the fields of your measurement.
-* Also make use of `nullToOption`.
-Unfortunately, the existing parsers are not very type-safe, but if the schema of the tables they represent does not change, there should not be any issues.
 * Add a function to utilise the reader in `InfluxHistoryConnection`.
 * Tests for these readers should go in `InfluxHistoryConnectionTest`.

-## SourceFunctions

-A SourceFunction is the way that Flink ingests records from external programs, such as InfluxDB.
-As such, a new SourceFunction might be required if you add a new type of measurement from a program that isn't currently supported, or perhaps a new delivery mechanism, such as a new type of database.

-The following covers the scenario where the desired measurements are stored in InfluxDB, but come from a new table or program.

-* `InfluxSourceFunction` is the base class which handles both subscription and historical data from InfluxDB.
-It should be inherited, very similarly to `nz.net.wand.streamevmon.flink.sources.AmpMeasurementSourceFunction`.
-* You will likely want to add a new section into `default.properties` corresponding to the table your source is pulling from.
-* A new runner should be created in the `runners` package.
-This is useful both for testing and if you want to just use your new SourceFunction without the extra complexity that the UnifiedRunner introduces.
+## Important notes on statefulness and serialisation with Flink

+Flink includes mechanisms for restoring state after a crash, meaning any detectors, SourceFunctions, or other parts of the pipeline that rely on persistent state must use their system in order to function correctly.
+An outline can be found [here](https://ci.apache.org/projects/flink/flink-docs-stable/dev/types_serialization.html).
+An example of the usage of these tools is the `ModeDetector`.
+Take particular note of the `ValueState` type fields, the fact that the class extends `KeyedProcessFunction`, and the `open` function.

+While the serialisation process generally works quite well despite many classes having to fall back to the slower Kryo serialiser, it has a few weaknesses that must be kept in mind.

+* Serialising lambdas does not appear to be supported.
+* While the Flink documentation discusses the treatment of case classes as POJO types, which are serialised more efficiently, testing has shown this to not always be the case.
+It is unclear what causes this difference.
+The Kryo serialiser does work fine for most cases, but it is recommended to test your code to ensure that fields are not re-initialised as null when they are not expected to be.
+* The behaviour of a Scala `mutable.Queue` has been observed to be unstable afte restoration.
+The first addition to the queue will instead result in a 'super-null' value that breaks the data structure, throwing a NoSuchElementException whenever it is accessed.
+The `ModeDetector` and other classes utilising a Queue implement a workaround where they detect restoration and recreate the queue.
+This appears to stop the issue from appearing.

+It is very important to test state recovery, such as using a test harness like `NoDependencyCheckpointingTests`.
+It can also be useful to test your code in a standalone Flink environment with a parallelism greater than 1.

+## Adding support to the main entrypoint

+The main entrypoint uses classes in the `runners.unified.schema` package to build instances of sources, detectors, and sinks as required.
+These need to have support specifically added for them to work.
+See [CONFIGURING_FLOWS.md](CONFIGURING_FLOWS.md) for details on how the config file is structured.

+Whenever you need to add new values to an Enumeration, note that the string you pass as an argument to `Value`, `ValueBuilder`, or other equivalent classes will become the name your type is referred to with in configuration files.
+It must be unique within the enum.

+* Sources (SourceFunctions or FileInputFormats) have two relevant files:
+  `SourceType` and `SourceSubtype`.
+If a SourceType, like `influx`, has subtypes, they must be specified for a config to be valid.
+The logic to construct a source should be placed in SourceSubtype if subtypes are supported, or SourceType otherwise.
+In either case, add new values of type `ValueBuilder` to the relevant class.
+* Sinks are even simpler.
+Just add a new `ValueBuilder` and some construction logic to `SinkType`.
+* Measurement types should be added to `SourceDatatype`.
+These new values should be added to both functions in `DetectorInstance`, and the `typedAs` definition in `StreamToTypedStreams`.
+  * Note the structure of `typedAs`: It defines what measurement types each source type can generate.
+You will need to specify a SourceType that matches your SourceDatatype.
+* Detectors should be added as new `ValueBuilder`s within `DetectorType`.
-* You should also add your SourceFunction as a new source in the `UnifiedRunner`.
+  * Next, add support for your detector in `ValueBuilder`'s `buildKeyed` method.
-  Make sure that the configured `subscriptionName` for your configuration datatype is set to something unique, as well as the source's name and uid.
+  * You should declare your Measurement trait dependencies here in the same style as the existing detectors.
+If you declared the input type of your detector as `MeasT <: Measurement with HasDefault`, you should check that the `hasDefault` parameter is defined *before* constructing your detector, and throw an exception with a useful error message otherwise.